michael-burke4/VarvBot/readme.md

 Setting up your discord bot is simple!

 ### Discord Developer Portal
-To start, log in to discord.com, then navigate to the ['Applications' section of the discord developer portal.](https://discord.com/developers/applications) Now that you're here, simply click on the "New Application" button.
+To start, log in to discord.com and navigate to the ['Applications' section of the discord developer portal.](https://discord.com/developers/applications) Now that you're here, simply click on the "New Application" button.
 Give your application a name and finish creating the application.

 Now, navigate to the "bot" menu on the left pane, and build yourself a bot.
 Now that the bot has been created, you can find the bot's Token, which will be necessary for running this bot.